photostructure/exiftool-vendored.js/README.md

 In many cases, though, **a tzoffset can be determined**, either by the composite `TimeZone` tag, or by looking at the difference between the local `DateTimeOriginal` and `GPSDateTime` tags. `GPSDateTime` is present in most smartphone images.

 If a tzoffset can be determined, it is encoded in all related `ExifDateTime` tags for those files.

-## stay_open

-Starting the perl version of ExifTool is expensive, and is *especially* expensive on the Windows version of ExifTool.

-On Windows, a distribution of Perl and the ~1000 files that make up ExifTool are extracted into a temporary directory for **every invocation**.
-Windows virus scanners that wedge reads on these files until they've been determined to be safe make this approach even more costly.

-Using `-stay_open` we can reuse a single instance of ExifTool across all requests, which drops response latency dramatically.

 ## Tags